M374LX/alexvsbus/docs/TechnicalConcepts.md

 ## Solids

-The solids are what prevent the player character from moving through the floor or objects like crate blocks and parked cars and trucks.
+The solids are what prevent the player character from moving through the floor or objects like crates and parked cars and trucks.
 These are handled separately from the objects themselves.
 The struct that stores information about solids is ``Solid``, which is defined in ``defs.h``.

 ## Triggers